hyperledger/iroha/docs/source/getting_started/python-guide.rst

 Now, if you have `irohad` running, you can run the example or your own file by simply opening the .py file in another tab.

-.. note:: There are more samples in `iroha-python example directory <https://github.com/hyperledger/iroha-python/tree/main/examples>`_.
+.. note:: There are more samples in the `iroha-python examples directory <https://github.com/hyperledger/iroha-python/tree/main/examples>`_.